-A highlight of 2018 will be the world premiere of a new piece by Bryce Dessner for string quartet and guitar with the fabulous St. Lawrence Quartet at the 92 Y on May 10.
-In addition, I will be recording Bryce’s piece along with my own new arrangement of Leonard Bernstein’s Clarinet Sonata for guitar and string quartet.
+A highlight of 2018 will be the world premiere of a new piece by Bryce Dessner (The National) for string quartet and guitar with the St. Lawrence Quartet, premiering at 92nd Street Y on May 10.
+Verdery will be recording this work along with his new arrangement of Leonard Bernstein’s Clarinet Sonata for guitar and string quartet.

-I’ve been commissioned by Javier Farias to write a new piece for his wonderful Chilean Guitar Ensemble and the brilliant singer / songwriter Nano Stern.
-Come see the premier in Santiago in November!
+Verdery has also been commissioned by Javier Farias to write a new piece for the Chilean Guitar Ensemble and singer/songwriter Nano Stern.
+The premiere will be in Santiago, Chile in November 2018.

-Finally, a book entitled Benjamin Verdery A Montage of a Classical Guitarist, published by Hamilton Books and written by Thomas Donahue, including several of my own essays, will be released in May.
+Finally, a book entitled Benjamin Verdery A Montage of a Classical Guitarist, published by Hamilton Books and written by Thomas Donahue, including several of Verdery’s own essays, will be released in May 2018.

-I’m into my 33nd year as the guitar professor at the Yale School of Music, my 10th year as Artistic Director of 92Y’s Art of the Guitar series and the 19th year of my Maui Summer Master Class!
-And, I have just accepted the position of Artistic Director of the Connecticut Guitar Festival.
-I look forward to curating this event annually.
-It’s all coconuts!”
+Verderu is in his 33rd year as guitar professor at the Yale School of Music, 10th year as Artistic Director of 92Y’s Art of the Guitar Series, and 19th year of Maui Summer Master Class.
+Additionally, he has recently accepted the position of Artistic Director of the Connecticut Guitar Festival.

 Hailed by The New York Times as “striking and resourceful…handsomely brooding,” Hannah Lash’s music has been performed at Carnegie Hall, Los Angeles' Walt Disney Concert Hall, Lincoln Center, the Times Center in Manhattan, the Chicago Art Institute, Tanglewood Music Center, Harvard University, The Aspen Music Festival & School, The Chelsea Art Museum, and on the American Opera Project’s stage in New York City.
 Commissions include The Fromm Foundation, the Boston Symphony Orchestra, Saint Paul Chamber Orchestra, Carnegie Hall, Chamber Music Northwest, the McKim Fund in the Library of Congress, Cabrillo Festival of Contemporary Music, American Composers Orchestra, Columbia University’s Miller Theatre, The Naumburg Foundation, the Los Angeles Chamber Orchestra, the Arditti Quartet, the Great Lakes Chamber Music Festival, the Colorado Music Festival, and the Aspen Music Festival and School, among many others.